Unifying and Optimizing Data Values for Selection via Sequential Decision-Making: Sequential Data Selection Framework

 \subsection{Sequential Data Selection as a Deterministic Markov Decision Process}

-The nested constraint $S_{k-1} \subset S_k$ reveals the inherent recursive structure of Problem~\ref{prob:sequential}: each selection decision is conditioned on all previous choices, and the marginal contribution of the $k$-th selected sample depends on the composition of the existing subset.
-This sequential dependency naturally suggests reformulating the problem as a Deterministic Markov Decision Process (DMDP):
+The nested constraint $S_{k-1}^\pi \subset S_k^\pi$ reveals the inherent recursive structure of Problem~\ref{prob:sequential}: each selection decision is conditioned on all previous choices, and the marginal contribution of the $k$-th selected sample depends on the composition of the existing subset.
+This sequential dependency naturally suggests reformulating the problem as a Deterministic Markov Decision Process (DMDP).
+Specifically, this is a \emph{finite-horizon, undiscounted, deterministic} MDP with no stochastic transitions: